 Book Review: “Red Earth Nation,” by Eric Zimmerman

 Red Earth Nation, is a recounting of the little known and less common story of Indigenous land reclamation.
-I had anticipated the release of this book for several years after email correspondence with its author, Eric Zimmer, while investigating the history of the land where my German ancestors had settled.
-He graciously shared with me his (award-winning) dissertation on the Meskwaki Settlement which is core of this book.
-The book exceeded my expectations; it is good storytelling, it is well-written, and it inspires in readers a desire for social justice.
+I had anticipated the release of this book for several years after email correspondence with its author, Eric Zimmer, while I was doing research about the Iowa land my German ancestors settled.
+Zimmer graciously shared with me his (award-winning) dissertation on the Meskwaki Settlement, the core of this book.
+Red Earth Nation exceeded my expectations for some additional information; it is good storytelling, it is well-written, and it inspires in readers a desire for social justice.

-As European settlers invaded their original homelands, they brought violence and disease to the Meskwaki ancestors compelling them to migrate steadily westward toward the Great Lakes region.
-After surviving almost complete annihilation by French colonial forces attempting to exterminate them along the St. Lawrence River in the 18th century, they found stability further south in woodland and prairie areas now known as Illinois and Iowa.
-That is, until the U.S. government gained control of all their land and attempted to remove them all the way to Kansas.
+The European settlers invading the original homelands of the Meskwaki brought violence and disease, compelling the Meskwaki to migrate steadily westward toward the Great Lakes region.
+They survived near annihilation in the 18th century by French colonial forces along the St. Lawrence River who attempted to exterminate them along the St. Lawrence River.
+In the aftermath of that brutal war, however, the Meskwaki found stability further south in woodland and prairie areas now known as Illinois and Iowa.
+That is, until early in the next century when the U.S. government gained control of all their land and attempted to remove them all the way to Kansas.

-Zimmer’s second goal is to “explore the Meskwaki Settlement as one of the best available case studies of direct-purchase Indigenous land reclamation in the United States.”
+Zimmer’s second goal for this book was to “explore the Meskwaki Settlement as one of the best available case studies of direct-purchase Indigenous land reclamation in the United States.”
 The Meskwaki people who did not follow the orders of the government, eventually found a way, under a trust with the Iowa state government, to purchase land from white Iowa farmers willing to sell to them.

 The creation of and survival on this settlement was by no means operationally straightforward or easy.
-Always in a legal gray area of ownership and sovereignty, their relationship to the state and federal government was up for re-interpretation every decade or so whenever new political actors joined the stage.
-Even having purchased their land and paying taxes on it, they felt the roller coaster ride of frequently shifting federal Indian policies as the US government attempted over and over to gain control over their land.
+Always in a legal gray area of ownership and sovereignty, their relationships to the state and federal governments were up for re-interpretation every decade or so whenever new political actors joined the stage.
+Even having purchased land that they paid taxes on, they felt the roller coaster ride of frequently shifting federal Indian policies—assimilation, boarding schools, allotments, prohibition of ritual ceremonies, particularly dancing , the undercutting of tribal leadership—as the US government attempted over and over to gain control over their land.

 I found myself on the edge of my seat waiting for everything to finally work itself out for the Red Earth Nation.
-As one problem was resolved, another calamity was waiting around the bend.
-Famine, small pox epidemics, coercive measures to send children to boarding schools, internal leadership conflicts.
+As one problem was resolved, another calamity was waiting around the bend—famine, small pox epidemics, or disrespectful new government agents.

 Spoiler alert: Things did work out.
 The settlement survived its many existential threats.
-With the influx of resources from a Bingo casino, the settlement now with over 1400 enrolled members has its own school, a health center, a farm, and a number of other programs that benefit the people in the settlement.
-There continue to be challenges from within and without , but the Settlement membership continues to grow and thrive.
+An influx of resources from a Bingo casino in the 1980s and 1990s, allowed the settlement to have its own school, a health center, a farm, and a number of other programs that benefit the people in the settlement.
+Challenges continue from within and without , but the Settlement membership, currently around 1400, continues to grow and thrive.

 Zimmer makes the case that though the Meskwaki continued to face hardships because of America’s racist policies, the land they were able to hold onto provided more leverage to maintain their sovereignty than they would have had otherwise.
 As they coalesced around this land and its specific ecology, a cohesive culture was maintained, enabling their survival.
 The persistence of the Red Earth Nation on the Meskwaki Settlement signals strength and resilience in the midst of never-ending attempts at erasure.